 Blue worker’s uniforms are just a memory of the recent past.

 1990, Beijing, Chang’an Street.
 Large lanes were dedicated to the bikes.

 1991, Shanghai.
 Streets are jammed by an infinite number of bicycles.

 1993, Heilongjiang Qiqihar.
 A whole family on a bike.
 Bikes arrived in China in the late nineteenth century as gifts to the Chinese court.

-For a decade China was flooded by only five models of cars: Santana, Jetta, Citroen, Fiat Charade and Fiat 126p.
+For a decade China was flooded by only five models of cars: Santana, Jetta, Citroen, Fiat Charade, and Fiat 126p.

 April 3, 2007, Dongcheng District, Beijing.
 In the last decade, the rate of bicycle use is drastically reduced.
 In 1986 bikes accounted for almost 63% of the traffic in the capital.
 In 2009, 18%.
-According to Beijing Municipal Transportation Commission, 44% of capital's motorized vehicles travel less than 5 km.
+According to the Beijing Municipal Transportation Commission, 44% of the capital’s motorized vehicles travel less than 5 km.

 August 2007, Beijing.
 During the Olympics 200 bike renting points where put up with over 8000 bicycles.

 August 4, 2010, Beijing, Wang Jing Area.
 Campaign to promote the use of bikes, was not very successful after all …